barbierp35/ReconnexionBar/README.md

         'controller' => 'Users',
         'action' => 'reconnectParentAccount'
     ],
-    'style' => [
+    'contain' => ['Roles'], // default = null.
+Possibility to add contain of Users table to reconnect to parent account 'style' => [
         'type' => 'bar', // bar or circle
         'position' => 'bottom', // For bar : bottom or top.
 For circle : top-left, top-right, bottom-left or bottom-right